fazeelmehar/Frontend/README.md

 ## Run dev app

 Run `npm i `, to install the dependencies
-Run 'au run --open' to run start the app
+Run `au run --open` to run start the app